Eco-Conscious Products

 Toyobo's RO membrane is made mainly from biomass material, and it has a number of unique features, including long product lifespan of eight years or more, and being able to produce high-purity fresh water.
 Additionally, the superior chlorine resistance of the membrane material keeps maintenance costs down.

-Assuming that the RO membrane elements sold by our group is used for eight years, freshwater production would be approximately 900million m3, and avoided emissions (reducing CO2 emissions) will be approximately 9 million tons (our group estimate).
+Assuming that the RO membrane elements sold by our group is used for eight years, freshwater production would be approximately 900million m3*, and avoided emissions (reducing CO2 emissions) will be approximately 9 million tonnes*.

 Going forward, we will be expanding production of RO membrane so that it can be used to meet the daily water needs of around 10 million people through seawater desalination (this is the target for Sustainable Vision 2030).